phys-cgarnier/Linac-Simulation-Server/README.md

 ```sh
 $ source start.sh
 ```
-***Note: Dev-srv09 has its own epics configuration files and conda environment that natively supports the server without the User having to do anything special***
+***Note: Dev-srv09 has its own epics configuration files and conda environment that natively support the server without the user having to do anything special***

 ### Accessing PVs